-Mark Dybul, Executive Director of the Global Fund
+Mark Dybul, executive director, The Global Fund

 The real world results are significant.
 In Tanzania, for example, forecasting accuracy has improved leading to fewer stock outages of medicine and medical supplies.
-In Ghana, Coca-Cola’s experience in refrigeration repair has been tapped to improve maintenance systems for medicine storage.
-In Mozambique, work with the Clinton Health Access Initiative has laid the foundation for a new supply chain project that aims to improve the efficiency and reliability of medicine delivery from provincial warehouses to health facilities.
+In Ghana,

 However, Project Last Mile is only one example of the Global Fund’s approach to innovation.
 We now try to build innovative thinking into our everyday work streams, to make it the norm, rather than the exception.
 Brilliant minds work across the Global Fund partnership – ranging from health access activists to doctors and nurses, financial managers and scientists.
 Through our new innovation hub, we strive to gather the threads of innovative ideas and weave them into tangible advances that can save more lives.